Fusion-Power-Plant-Framework/bluemira/documentation/source/components.rst

 to represent different parts of a design:

 - :py:class:`bluemira.components.base.Component` is the base class and defines the framework on which other components can be defined within bluemira.
-This class must not not be used directly, rather one of the below subclasses should be used to represent parts of the design.
+When used directly it allows other types of component to be grouped together into super-structures.
+For example, a blanket first wall, breeding zone, manifold, and back supporting structure may be grouped into a blanket system.
+As these objects are not physical, they do not have a corresponding shape or material composition.
 - :py:class:`bluemira.components.base.PhysicalComponent` defines the physical parts of a reactor, such as blanket layers, vessel shells, or ports.
 As implementations of :py:class:`bluemira.components.base.PhysicalComponent` correspond to a physical object,